VidathD/tryhackme/networks/hololive/L-SRV01/L-SRV01.md

 Now we can use linpeas.sh to enumerate.

 We can see that `/usr/bin/docker` has `suid` bit set.
 According to [GTFOBins](https://gtfobins.github.io/) we can abuse this to get a root shell with `docker run -v /:/mnt --rm -it alpine chroot /mnt sh`.
-But this machine doesn't have
+But this machine doesn't have `alpine` docker image and doesn't have internet connectivity so, we have to modify this command as follows. `docker run -v /:/mnt --rm -it ubuntu:18.04 chroot /mnt sh`.